 Simple yet brilliant.

-This not only created the necessary buzz needed to hit the ground running but allowed them to immediately penetrate the market itself.
+This not only created the necessary buzz needed to hit the ground running but also allowed them to immediately penetrate the market itself.

 By offering rides to the right people, they were able to pave their road to success.